abrasive/shairport/README.md

 --------
 There are two logically distinct parts to getting Shairport Sync to run properly on your machine — (1) starting and stopping it and (2) ensuring it has the right settings.

-Starting and stopping automatically is taken care of differently in different versions of Linux.
-In the example above, when you run `$sudo make install`, a System V startup script is placed at `/etc/init.d/shairport-sync`.
-This will not be appropriate in Linuxes that use `systemd` such as Arch Linux, so please look at the separate installation scripts for those.
+Starting and stopping automatically is taken care of differently in different versions of Linux -- see the previous section for an example of installing into a System V or a `systemd` based system.

 To get the best from Shairport Sync, you’ll need to (1) give Shairport Sync a service name by which it will be seen in iTunes etc., (2) specify the output device to use and (3) specify the name of the mixer volume control to use to control the output level.
 To get values for (2) and (3) you might need to explore the ALSA output devices with a program like `alsamixer` or similar.